electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/seats/_index.md

 ![Ventilated seats](ventilationcontrol.jpg "Ventilation is controlled in mmi")

 ### Massage

-With the optional massage function, the user can select from three different intensities in three different programs to have ten air chambers massage their back.
+With the optional massage function, the user can select from three different intensities in eight different programs to have ten air chambers massage their back.

 ![Massage](massage.jpg "Massage control in MMI")